 Part 3 – Leaving the Cage Behind

-This post is part of From Unravelling to Weaving: My Journey to Recollections Within–a foundational, five-part series sharing the personal journey that gave life to Recollections Within.
-Each chapter will explore the moments, losses, and revelations that shaped the heart of this community.
+This post is part of From Unravelling to Weaving: My Journey to Recollections Within, a foundational five-part series following my personal path to this work.
+Each chapter reflects on the losses, changes, and realizations that shaped the archive and the vision behind it.

 The Emotional Paradox

 After the loss of my Mum broke me open, I began the slow, often painful process of unravelling my old life.
-I found myself in a space I hadn’t anticipated: open to a connection that felt profoundly different.
+In that space, I became able to see things I had avoided for years.

 Lost in the fantasy of what I thought marriage should be, I couldn’t grasp the truth.
 The simple fact that we were fundamentally wrong for each other was unthinkable.
 How could it be wrong when I loved him so much?